Frankfurt University of Applied Sciences

 The Frankfurt University of Applied Sciences (previously known as the Fachhochschule Frankfurt am Main) is a public University of Applied Sciences in Frankfurt am Main, Germany.

 The Frankfurt University of Applied Sciences provides about 38 study programmes in architecture and civil engineering, business and business law, informatics and engineering, social work and health.
 It has an international student body, with about 12,000 students coming from more than 100 countries.
-About 250 professors and over a 1000 other employees work at the Frankfurt University of Applied Sciences.
+About 250 professors and over 1000 other employees work at the Frankfurt University of Applied Sciences.
 It has four faculties: Architecture and civil engineering; Informatics and engineering; Business and law; and Social work and health.

 Most courses are taught in German; however, Master courses in English are provided in High Integrity Systems, Information Technology, and Urban development.

-A well-known alumni of the university is Gerhard Schulmeyer.
+A well-known alumnus of the university is Gerhard Schulmeyer.
 Frankfurt University of Applied Sciences is part of the IT-Cluster Rhine-Main-Neckar, the "Silicon Valley of Europe".